Valve Flow Coefficient

 - For gases, the relationship is more complex due to compressibility effects

-- Always consider the full range of operating conditions when selecting a valve
+- Always consider the full range of operating conditions when selecting a valve.
+Analyzing the shear force and bending moment diagrams for the attached piping can also be critical for ensuring structural integrity.

 - For critical applications, consult valve manufacturers' data and engineering standards